martinkadlec0/Smart-RSS/README.md

 ```

-Then don't ofrget to switch back to master banch
+Then don't forget to switch back to master banch
 ```
 git checkout master
 ```